BriaAndChrissy

-Bria Michelle Kam (born November 3, 1986) and Chrissy Emily Chambers (born October 5, 1990), better known by their stage name BriaAndChrissy, are a singing and acting duo best known for their YouTube channels "BriaAndChrissy" and "Lesbian Love", where they perform original songs, comedy skits, and promote awareness for LGBT rights.
-Also known as the "Lesbian Duo", the two are a couple whose videos and songs focus on a variety of social issues including same-sex marriage advocacy and anti-bullying.
-BriaAndChrissy also were part of the chorus for, The Greatest Show, in the 2017 American musical drama film, The Greatest Showman directed by Michael Gracey.
+Bria Michelle Kam (born November 3, 1986) and Chrissy Emily Chambers (born October 5, 1990), better known by their stage name BriaAndChrissy, are a singing and acting duo best known for the YouTube channels "BriaAndChrissy" and "Lesbian Love", where they primarily perform original songs, comedy skits, and promote awareness for LGBT rights.
+While primarily professional collaborators, the two were also a couple until 2023, when it was announced through their BriaAndChrissy channel that they would be divorcing after 12 years together, citing issues with polyamory as the main reason for the divorce.
+BriaAndChrissy also were part of the chorus for The Greatest Show, in the 2017 American musical drama film, The Greatest Showman directed by Michael Gracey.
 Their professional collaboration began on YouTube in 2012 with a political satire music video featuring the couple dressed as Mitt and Ann Romney.

 Biography

 Originally from Mississippi, Chambers relocated to Atlanta, Georgia where she acted in commercials, television, and film before teaming up with Kam.
 Prior to their collaboration, Kam, a singer/songwriter from Atlanta, put out a solo album titled A Long Time Coming and was a contestant for the 11th season of American Idol.

 The couple has appeared in articles, interviews, and videos on pop culture and news media sites, including BuzzFeed and The Point with Ana Kasparian.
 In 2014, the couple appeared in Demi Lovato's music video for the song "Really Don't Care," and Kam appeared on the MTV television show Copycat where she performed a cover of the song "Blown Away."
 In June 2014, GO Magazine named BriaAndChrissy number 38 on their annual list of "100 Women We Love" calling them "YouTube´s most-viewed lesbian couple."
 The couple was also named one of The Advocate's "40 Under 40" for 2014 for their positive representation of LGBT identity on social media.

 In December 2014, BriaAndChrissy released their first music video for the song "Take Me to Heaven" from the album Face Your Fears.
 In an interview with Kelly Morris of The Seattle Lesbian, the couple said they wanted to reflect a more serious side to their advocacy for LGBT acceptance.
 Of the video, Chambers said “We do a lot of ridiculous videos, but we want [our viewers] to also see how serious and passionate we are in our hearts.
 Bria is my heaven and our love is very genuine and true.”
 The couple currently resides in Los Angeles, California.

-The couple got engaged on January 17, 2018 and were married on April 7, 2018.
-Chambers proposed outside London's High Court after winning her civil case against her ex-boyfriend.
+Kam and Chambers were engaged on January 17, 2018 and were married on April 7, 2018.
+Chambers proposed outside London's High Court after winning a high-profile revenge pornography civil case against an ex-boyfriend.
 They lived in Los Angeles until 2018.

+On June 4, 2023, a video was posted to their shared channel stating that they had broken up.